open-telemetry/opentelemetry.io/README.md

 ## Adding a blog post

-Follow the [setup instructions][CONTRIBUTING.md].
-To create a skeletal blog post, run the following command from the repo root:
+Follow the [setup instructions][CONTRIBUTING.md] then, to create a skeletal blog post, run the following command from the repo root:

 ```console
 $ hugo new content/en/blog/2022/file-name-for-your-blog-post.md
 ```

-Start editing the file at the path your provided in the previous command.
+Start editing the markdown file at the path you provided in the previous command.
 The file is initialized from the blog-post starter under [archetypes](archetypes).
 Once your post is ready, submit it through a [pull request][PR].

 ## Contributing